-- 21. TRA may waive penalties or interest if extraordinary circumstances prevented a person or agent from complying with the Act.
-Examples of such circumstances include - natural disasters, such as floods or fires, - personal tragedies, such as a serious illness, accident, or death of the person (or in the family of the person) that oversees and ensures compliance with the Act, - civil disturbances or disruptions in services, and - public health emergencies. - 22.
-A postal strike is not normally sufficient reason for TRA to waive interest on a late payment because payments can be made through most Alberta financial institutions.
-During postal strikes, TRA arranges for the filing of returns at designated government centres throughout Alberta. - 23.
+- 21. TRA may waive penalties or interest if extraordinary circumstances prevented an automobile insurer or its representative from complying with the Act, for example, - natural disasters, such as floods or fires, - personal tragedies, such as a serious illness, accident, or death of the person (or in the family of the person) that oversees and ensures compliance with the Act, - civil disturbances or disruptions in services, and - public health emergencies. - 22.
 In all cases, TRA must be satisfied that, despite the extraordinary circumstances, the automobile insurer made all reasonable efforts to comply with the Act.
 Doing so includes filing Health Cost Recovery Reports and remitting the Health Cost Recovery on time.
-If an automobile insurer fails to file a Health Cost Recovery Report or remit Health Cost Recovery by the due date, and the extraordinary circumstances leading to the request for a waiver of penalties or interest did not occur until after the due date, TRA will generally not waive the penalties or interest.
+If an automobile insurer fails to file a Health Cost Recovery Report or remit Health Cost Recovery by the due date, and the extraordinary circumstances leading to the request for a waiver of penalties or interest did not occur until after the due date, TRA may not waive the penalties or interest.